nathanielkess/RxJS-If-Else/README.md

 }
 ```

-This essential translates to more branches.
-By following that same approach as before in the RxJS way, we can break each branch into it's own stream and merge them all together at the end.
+This essentially translates to more branches.
+By following the RxJS approach, we can break each branch into its own stream and merge them all together at the end.

 ```javascript
 const somethings$ = source$